TheSnowyxGIT/PRL/README.md

 ## How to test the project

-For example one could follow does steps:
+For example, one could follow does steps:

 - To see all the notifications that are sent to users you can access the notification service in docker with the following commands: